marlonvalch/Botper/README.md

 - Meeting scheduling (Webex, Teams, Zoom) as tasks
 - MongoDB backend for tasks and meetings
 - FastAPI + Uvicorn for webhook endpoints
+- App can be run on a container with the current docker.

 ## Prerequisites
 - Python 3.8+